-Applications for the 2018 Institute for Young Dramatic Voices now available!
+Applications for the 2019 Institute for Young Dramatic Voices will be available August 1, 2018

 The Institute is a training program for singers who are seriously interested in pursuing an international career in opera.
 IYDV is open to all levels of development with preference given to large or unusual voices.
 We look for singers with musical and voice potential, and communicative instincts.
 We are interested in beginners with no experience as well as those who have had considerable training.